How to Visit Nain Iran: history in the desert

 At the oldest mosque I met the author of the travel guide on Wikitravel.
 He is trying to promote Nain as a tourist destination and is collecting photos of Iran to sell as post cards to the tour groups visiting the mosque.

-The fact that I was the only foreigner around and the abandoned bazaar made it feel surreal.
+The fact that I was the only foreigner around in an abandoned bazaar, made it feel surreal.
 Sometimes I felt like I was the sole explorer of an ancient town and I actually liked Nain because of this.
 It had something authentic that the historic buildings were left to slowly fade away rather than becoming a new renovated tourist center.

 The Jame mosque from the 8th century is the oldest mosque in Iran and the main tourist attraction in Nain.
 In fact, it is a popular stop on most tour groups itineraries when they travel between Yazd and Esfahan or Tehran.